Yainer Diaz Preview, Player Props: Astros vs. Tigers

 Yainer Diaz At The Plate

-- Diaz has picked up an RBI in 41.0% of his games this year, with more than one RBI in 10.8% of his games.
-He has also produced three or more runs in three contests.
+- In 34 games this season (40.5%), Diaz has picked up an RBI, and in nine of those games (10.7%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 39.8% of his games this year, with two or more runs scored in 4.8%.
+- He has scored in 33 of 84 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.